 This phase of continuity planning happens when the danger has passed.
 HR can play a role in this by monitoring absence for some time after public health officials have announced the crisis has passed.
 Reaching out to those who are reporting in sick to see how they are doing is a positive way of bringing closure to an emergency.

 HR also should interact with public health agencies and the health insurance company to make sure all paperwork has been properly completed and that employees do not face any lingering administrative issues.

 It is imperative to have a plan in mind to respond to medical emergencies.
 The coronavirus issue is going to be repeated in the future with some other disease or medical crisis.
 It often helps to have outside help in the planning.

-We are insurance brokers who work with small and medium-sized enterprises.
+We are insurance brokers in Singapore who work with small and medium-sized enterprises.
 We have experience with health planning, and we can guide management in developing continuity strategies that will keep business moving.
 If you are interested in receiving help with the necessary HR continuity planning, please feel free to contact us at your convenience.
 We welcome the opportunity to explain how we can help you get ready for any medical emergency.